MicrosoftDocs/architecture-center/docs/reference-architectures/data-analysis-regulated-industries/data-analysis-regulated-industries-content.md

 #> What alternative technologies were considered and why didn't we use them?
 -->

-This pattern is effectively building something what is available in the Azure Synapse Analytics product.
-Use of Azure Synapse Analytics product should be the preferred way.
-However, sometimes customers cannot use/deploy Azure Synapse Analytics for whatever reason and in those cases this pattern can help and can be more adjustable solution.
+There is overlap between what this pattern provides with what is available in the Azure Synapse Analytics product.
+Whenever possible, the use of Azure Synapse Analytics is preferred.
+However, in regulated industries in particular, some customers cannot use/deploy Azure Synapse Analytics for a variety of reasons; in those cases this pattern can help compared to manually deploying a custom data analytics stack.

 See [Enterprise Data Warehouse Architecture](/azure/architecture/solution-ideas/articles/enterprise-data-warehouse) as alternative solution to this pattern.